 - Set a budget.
 A big financial drain is not having enough money to finance your project.
 Don’t go in conservatively; Pi suggests multiplying your current budget by five times.
 Whatever you think is enough, probably isn’t.
 Especially if this is your first time.

 - Make an offer.
 With your financing in line and the right property to take on, you can make an offer.
-Work with an agent can help you stay in line with your budget.
+Professional flippers often calculate a home’s after-repair value (a specific equation to determine its ultimate worth) to determine how much to bid.
 It’s OK if an offer falls through; you can have multiple properties in mind if one doesn’t work out.

 - Set a timeline.
 Not all property renovations require the same amount of money, which means they don’t require the same amount of time, either.
 Whether it’s one month or six, give yourself enough time to make the appropriate repairs and upgrades, and factor in time for building inspections (if needed).